-These old fashioned bar cookie recipes are easy to make from scratch, and you'll love how they turn out.
+These old fashioned bar cookie recipes are so easy to make from scratch, and you'll love how the cookies turn out.
 Enjoy the delicious taste of homemade dessert bars in a variety of all-natural flavors including marshmallow, coconut, peanut butter, walnuts, caramel, dates, and rich creamy chocolate.

 Mom's Recipe Scrapbooks (c.
 1920s)